MVI17/MVI17/README.md

 ## About Me ✶
 ▫ Always learning and exploring new technologies.
-▫ Focused on advanced frameworks, cloud tools, and emerging languages.
+▫ Currently learning advanced frameworks, cloud tools, and new languages.
 ▫ Passionate about merging technology with art.
-▫ Hobbies: Music production, game development, and culinary experiments.
+▫ ✦ Hobbies: Music production, game development, and culinary experiments.

 ---